-As introduced earlier, the first thing to do in each microservice project is to add a reference to the three HealthChecks libraries.
-After that, you add the health check actions that you want to perform in that microservice.
-These actions are basically dependencies on other microservices (HttpUrlCheck) or databases (currently SqlCheck for SQL Server databases).
+The first thing to do in each microservice project is to add a reference to the three HealthCheck libraries.
+After that, you add the HealthCheck actions that you want to perform in that microservice.
+These actions are basically dependencies on other microservices (HttpCheck) or databases (currently SqlCheck).
 You add the action within the Startup class of each ASP.NET microservice or ASP.NET web application.

-Each service or web application should be configured by adding all its HTTP or database dependencies as one AddHealthCheck method.
-For example, the MVC web application from eShopOnContainers depends on many services, therefore has several AddCheck methods added to the health checks.
+Each service or web app should be configured by adding all its HTTP or database dependencies as one AddHealthCheck method.
+E.i. the MVC depends on many services, therefore has a several "AddCheck" added to the health checks to take into account.